 New Life, New Challenges: Young Mom with Spina Bifida Grows with Kennedy Krieger

 When Krystal Spencer came to Kennedy Krieger for her regular clinic visit in September, she couldn't resist showing off her baby son Justin.
-A Kennedy Krieger patient for more than a decade, Spencer is a familiar face to many of the physicians, nurses and therapists in the Outpatient department all of whom were thrilled to see that one of their patient had delivered a healthy baby boy.
+A Kennedy Krieger patient for more than a decade, Spencer is a familiar face to many of the physicians, nurses and therapists in the Outpatient department all of whom were thrilled to see that one of their patients had delivered a healthy baby boy.

 Krystal, 22, was born with spina bifida, a birth defect that prevents the spine from closing completely during the first month of pregnancy.
 Occurring in about one of every 1000 live births each year, spina bifida can lead to paralysis, hydrocephalus and other brain malformations, bowel and bladder complications, seizures, chronic wounds and learning disabilities.
 In order to respond to this broad array of difficulties, Kennedy Krieger's Center for Spina Bifida and Related Conditions has established a team of experts in pediatrics, pediatric neurology and neurosurgery, pediatric urology, pediatric orthopedics, nursing, physical therapy, occupational therapy, neuropsychology and social work.
 Although the clinic focuses on pediatric patients, its professionals often continue to see patients as they enter adulthood in order to provide continuity of care.